 Freddie Mac has released a statement assuring that any securities the organization issues will not be guaranteed by the US government, and are not debts or liabilities of the US government or any agency or instrumentality of the US government.
 The Federal Home Loan Mortgage Corporation (FHLMC) and FHLMC securities are neither supported nor covered by the US government.
 No government guarantees repayments on FHLMC instruments.
 It is clearly spelled out in the laws governing GSEs, which are published in their securities, and in GSE communications released to the public.

 At this point, it should be known that the influence of the federal government is not directly on the FHLMC, wherein the corporation itself receives little immediate aid.
 Most of the assistance it receives is through government subsidies.

-HOW FREDDIE MAC HAD TO BE REBORN FROM THE MORTGAGE CRISIS OF 2008
+FREDDIE MAC AND THE MORTGAGE CRISIS OF 2008

 Mortgage originators that distributed more and more of their loans via private-label MBS were no longer under the watchful eye of the GSEs since they were removed from the GSEs’ supervision.
 Mortgage originators gained influence, while the GSEs lost it, thanks to rivalry between the GSEs and private securitizers over mortgage loans.
 A precipitous drop in underwriting standards resulted, which led to the financial catastrophe.